YEAR LAUNCHED 2004

 We do track the numbers and try to quantify as much as we can.

-Average number of annual submissions over the years: 51 (to 2017) – Average adjusted to approximately* 52 as of 2018
+Average number of annual submissions over the years (to 2018): 52

 Number of submissions: 45